jian626/deepseq/README.txt

 	*		when specifying them to .py described in this step, only "enzyme_model" should be specified.
 	*

-5. The 1d dense-net implementation is migrated from https://github.com/ankitvgupta/densenet_1d by Ankit Gupta
+5. The 1d dense-net implementation is transplanted from https://github.com/ankitvgupta/densenet_1d written by Ankit Gupta